SIMITGROUP/openapigenerator/README.md

 use `--override="false"` if you wish to regenerate code without modify ```main.go``` and ```routehandle.go```

 3. use your rest api
+    3.1 copy openapiserverfolder/.env.default to .env
+    3.2 fill in suitable info into .env
+    3.3 run below command
 ```bash
 cd ../openapiserverfolder
 make